Seeed-Studio/MakerCamp/2024-01-MIT_Research_At_Scale/Yunyi/README.md

 ![Alt text](source/5_misc/6.gif)

 Shenzhen is beautiful for its technology and its people.
-I enjoyed talking with the taxi drivers about their new year plans, trying unique street foods and bubble teas and unfortunately resolving payment issues for friends without Chinese phone numbers.
+I enjoyed talking with the taxi drivers about their new year plans, trying unique street foods and bubble teas and unfortunately resolving payment issues for friends without a local phone number.
 This trip has left me with so many eye-opening moments and nice memories, and I look forward to checking back in a few years!

+Yunyi Zhu - yunyizhu@mit.edu